Skip navigation

 With a ductless system, whether it’s an air conditioner or a heat pump, the indoor portion is not centralized.
 There are air handlers mounted on the walls in various parts or zones of the house, and the refrigerant lines go directly to each of these air handlers.
 That’s where the cooled (or heated) air is created: right behind the vents it blows out of.

 That means that indoor maintenance involves going through the same processes: cleaning, lubrication, checking over all the components, and performing tests of the functionality of electrical components on each and every air handler.
 There is a critical thing to keep in mind here which is quite different from central AC systems: drainage.
+And just like with any system, staying on top of basics like changing your AC filter helps keep airflow and performance where they should be.

 Wherever there are evaporator coils, where refrigerant is absorbing heat from the air, there will be moisture.
 Just like the cold surface of a soda can straight out of the fridge, the cold surface of the coils will cause water to condense from the humidity in the air.
 This water needs to be safely drained away, so each air handler has its own drainage system.
 It’s critical to have these checked and cleaned regularly to avoid mold or leakage.